mionick/Tetris-Pygame/README.md

 ##Issues
 Choosing Python brought with it some frustrations.
-The IDLE IDE isn't great for larger projects, and has some small inconvenient behaviors like dissapearing function definitions once you start filling out the parameters.
+The IDLE IDE isn't great for larger projects, and has some small inconvenient behaviors, e.g. disappearing function definitions once you start filling out the parameters.

 No threading.

 Also, since Python has dynamically typed variables there's no easy way to catch typos.
 For example:

     variable = 5